-Breaks which involved the cared for person were mentioned by a few people as positive.
-It was stated that this prevents the stress of sourcing replacement care (see replacement care below) 'I didn't realise how much I needed that [a break]' 'being able to be out socialising with others and being 'me' not just a carer' 'I don't want [the person I care for] to go into a home for a week, I just want a day to myself once in a while.'
-'I don't always like it, I don't think my wife always likes it, but I appreciate the break and know it's part of keeping her living at home with me.'
-1:1 emotional support is essential When speaking about feeling valued and listened to, most carers referred to third sector organisations.
+Support & Treatment Improve access to Support, Information & Advice Key Points 1:1 emotional support is essential When speaking about feeling valued and listened to, most carers referred to third sector organisations.
 They spoke about 1:1 carer support and the difference it makes knowing they can pick up the phone or email, not feel judged and be guided through support.
 Carers felt that third sector organisations had the time to do this and were trusted to do this.
 Consistency of support was spoken about positively.
 Some carers referenced working with the same person from the beginning or for a long time.
-There was a familiarity with other staff members and a rapport and confidence inferred.

-Counselling support was also mentioned by many as an important 1:1 resource 'I know there is always someone on the end of the phone that can I can talk to' 'Professionals don't always make me feel good, for this I call [name of organisation]' 'It's nice to get away, but the guilt of going on a break, talking made a difference' 'It meant we were talking about me'.
+Counselling support was also mentioned by many as an important 1:1 resource

+'I know there is always someone on the end of the phone that can I can talk to' 'Professionals don't always make me feel good, for this I call [name of organisation]' 'It's nice to get away, but the guilt of going on a break, talking made a difference' 'It meant we were talking about me'.
+VOCAL 'If I didn't have VOCAL to get help I would feel totally lost in my caring role.'
+'Helped with acknowledging my feelings.'
+'Knowing there is an organisation there to help with practical issues and emotional support who know how you feel was very important.
+I didn't feel so alone.'
 Peer support is valuable A lot of carers spoke about the power of having connections with people in similar situations - in peer Support groups and peer support which also offers support for the cared for person.
 Ways to build on peer support mentioned include: making it easier for staff to introduce carers to each other, opportunities for peer groups to help resolve wider issues e.g. replacement care, more co-located peer support (for the carer and cared for) and opportunities to mix and meet.

 'Speaking to other carers and hearing how they manage makes you feel less alone and more able to keep going.'
-'Being with people who know what you're going through without you having to explain' 'Coming to the carers coffee morning is like getting therapy.'
-Replacement care is not accessible Replacement care was the most often talked about barrier to having a break from caring by staff and carers.
-Sitter services and residential respite were specifically mentioned multiple times as services which make a big difference but which can be very hard to get, even in a crisis.
+'Being with people who know what you're going through without you having to explain' Key Points Access to third sector support is good People spoke positively about timely access to support from third sector organisations.
+Carers and staff liked the fact that carers can self-refer to these services and that once you had contacted them the process was 'easy'.

-Carers spoke about the precariousness of support and several carers described lived experience of feeling pushed to breaking point.
-'I have not been able to use the breaks as in order for me to go anywhere or do anything, as I need someone to take care of my Mother' 'I need to make a big jigsaw of things [care].
-It only takes one part of that to tumble down and I cannot do anything' 'What would make a difference?
-Volunteers who could help in giving me free time even if only 2hrs per week'.
+'[name of organisation] and [name of organisation] were both easy to contact and responded quickly.'
+VOCAL 53 respondents cited that the impact arose through VOCAL's information or Advice (service).
+'The dementia classes were so useful in helping me understand.'
 Consistent and informed health and social care support A lot of carers said having consistent Health and Social Care workers would make a big difference.
 There was a contrast between the described rapport and trust with third sector organisation where people often mentioned having a consistent worker and time to be listened to, and that with public sector services where allocations were often described as short-term and multiple.
-Carers described the value of someone just knowing your situation, not having to repeat your story and the benefit that comes from knowing you can contact someone who will listen/ having someone proactively check in with you; alongside the importance of being treated as an equal.
+Carers described the value of someone knowing their situation, not having to repeat their story and knowing you can contact someone who will listen/proactively check in with you; alongside the importance of being treated as an equal.